 Poinsettias in various sizes and colours, as well as other plants and planters are great decorating items.
 They are sold to businesses, clubs, churches, and individuals for public places and homes.
 They make fabulous seasonal presents as well as corporate gifts.
 Recently we have introduced a doubly charitable item: Besides buying an item to benefit the hospital, Poinsettia Santas have been given to patients stuck in hospital over the holidays, an anonymous gift of a poinsettia for their rooms, and poinsettias have been given to many front line workers.
 Buyers of Christmas plants often added a couple to their orders.
 In previous years, Poinsettia Santa provided hospitalized patients with a poinsetta.
 Last year we had FrontLine Santa and gave 3 departments of front line workers poinsettias for Christmans.
 This year it will be Security and Emergency Room workers who get the gifts.
 Last year dozens of you donated plants to give to patients.
 This year, we are turning our attention to the front line healthcare workers.
 Help us celebrate our front line workers.
 When you are buying poinsettias for yourself, you can add a FrontLine Santa donation to your order.
-For $20 we'll give a healthcare worker an anonymous poinsettia to express your appreciation.
+For $20 we gave a healthcare worker an anonymous poinsettia to express your appreciation.

 The Auxiliary knitters provide the Shop with baby layettes, caps, booties, etc..
 Knitter are provided with the wool and patterns.

 The first baby of the New Year at the hospital is presented a complete knitted layette, and recipients are always very pleased for the "old-fashioned" gesture.

 The Oasis is the transformation of the rooftop at 3 North into a place to relax or pace, for patients, visitors, volunteers, and staff.